learnbyexample/learn_gnuawk/exercises/Exercise_solutions.md

 # Control Structures

 **1)** The input file `nums.txt` contains a single column of numbers.
-Change positive numbers to negative and vice versa.
+If the number starts with a `-` sign, remove it and vice versa.
 Solution should use the `sub` function and shouldn't explicitly use the `if-else` control structure or the ternary operator.

 ```bash
 $ cat nums.txt